arianned/the-journey/courses/CS50x - Intro to Computer Science/Week 1 - Notes.md

 How do we use them?

-Once you've declared a variable, it's no longer necessary to specify it's type.
+Once you've declared a variable, it's no longer necessary to specify its type.
 (If you do, it can have some unintended consequences!)

 ```
 int number;                 // declaration